IF VLOOKUP Formula in Excel (Table of Contents)

 Let’s look at an example to compare the Vlookup value with another cell value.

-Above given are the different products and their amount of sales that have done for a period.
+The above given are the different products and their amount of sales that have done for a period.
 We need to find if there any maximum sales for a specified item.

 Select the cell C2 and apply the formula, By using the MAX Formula.